tt-ims/FDTD_make_figani/README.md

 # FDTD_make_figani

-[SALMON](https://salmon-tddft.jp/) has a FDTD functionality to simulate electromagnetic problems.
+[SALMON](https://salmon-tddft.jp/) has a FDTD functionality to solve electromagnetic problems.
 This program makes figures and animations from the results obtained by SALMON.

 ![figure](misc/sample.gif)